shawngraham/presentations/caa/caa.md

 </div>

 Note:
-Allison Parish: “a computer program is a way of projecting power.
+Allison Parish, poet & programmer at NYU: “a computer program is a way of projecting power.
 That’s the point of a computer program, is to make a decision and then have it happen millions of times.
 That’s the real ethical dimension of this for me”

 ---
 <section data-background="caa/adrian-tormo-316868-unsplash.jpg">